TL;DR

 So we automated it.

-Yes, Blastra uses AI to generate all your directory descriptions.
+Yes, Blastra uses AI to generate all directory descriptions we submit on your behalf.
 And before you close this tab in horror, hear us out—because this might be one of the few places where AI-generated text is more appropriate than human-written copy.
+(For the generic category definition of directory submission automation, see our glossary.
+This post is about how Blastra specifically approaches it.)

 Every Directory Says the Same Thing: Just Facts